jflanigan/jamr/README.md

 JAMR - AMR Parser
 =================

 JAMR is a semantic parser and aligner for the [Abstract Meaning Representation](http://amr.isi.edu/).
+With the parser, we also release 200 sentences of hand-aligned data.

 #Building